devel0/adpwdlastsetinfo/README.md

 # adpwdlastsetinfo

-describe active directory pwdLastSet in a human readable way
+alert by email when active directory user password going to expire

 ## scenario